 The Rules Revision Committee's work focused on enhancing the rules in the areas such as discovery, evidence, motions, role of the chair, executive director's role and authority, standards for reopening complaints, deliberative process, the formal hearing, and settlement.
 In June 2003, the Notice Rule was revised to allow notice to a judge in anticipation of action at an upcoming meeting.
 Rule 5(e) was revised to specify the form that information would be released pursuant to a waiver in 2009.
-Most recently (August 2013), the Commission amended Rule 11 to allow for "informal advice" by the Commission to a judge where there is no misconduct.
+In August 2013, the Commission amended Rule 11 to allow for "informal advice" by the Commission to a judge where there is no misconduct.
+Most recently, (May 2020) the Commission amended Rule 1 to provide for public notice of formal hearings, and (May 2021) to clarify notice of meetings and the procedure for members of the general public to speak at a Commission meeting.